bitplane/bitplane.net/dev/index.md

 Some still-active things, or at least not that inactive.

 * [🎓 example-python-project](https://github.com/bitplane/example-python-project) -
-  A template for Python projects developed in vim/vscode on Mac/Linux.
+  A template for Python projects.
 * [🗔  bittty](python/bittty) -
   A terminal written in pure Python.
 * [💽 blkcache](python/blkcache) -